create3000/x_ite/docs/_posts/reference/field-services-and-objects.md

 #### **setMatrix** (*matrix: SFMatrix3d/f*): void

-Set the value of this rotation to the rotation matrix passed in *matrix*.
+Set the value of this quaternion to the rotation matrix passed in *matrix*.

 #### **normalize** (): SFQuaternion